 Graphics – 8/10

-Though the NES version had a massive assortment of colourful environments, despite the console’s limited colour palette, what the original Game Boy lacked in colour variety and technological advancement developers had to make up for in conceptual design; Duck Tales is a classic example of this.
-Set in a variety of 5 different locations, including The Himalayas, The Amazon River and even the Moon, it in turn allowed for a wide assortment of enemy designs and different types of scenery to accompany each stage.
+Though the NES version had a massive assortment of colorful environments, despite the console’s limited color palette, what the original Game Boy lacked in color variety and technological advancement developers had to make up for in conceptual design; Duck Tales is a classic example of this.
+Set in a variety of 5 different locations, including The Himalayas, The Amazon River, and even the Moon, it, in turn, allowed for a wide assortment of enemy designs and different types of scenery to accompany each stage.
 The soundtrack is also arguably one of the best 8-BIT music arrangements in gaming, which tracks for the Amazon and The Moon standing out to a majority of players.

 Gameplay – 8/10

 Like Mega Man, Duck Tales is also a non-linear 2D platformer, with players being given the facility to complete the game in any order they desire.
 There are also unlockable areas within each of the five different levels, giving players cause to revisit levels multiple times, adding to the game’s longevity.
 It was also one of the first video games to include multiple endings since there is a good ending and a bad ending to unlock dependent on how much money the player accumulates.

 Though the 2D platforming game formula had been well and truly mastered at this time, Duck Tales introduced one in a particular mechanic that made things pretty interesting; the pogo stick jump.
 Scrooge can use his cane as a pogo stick to attack enemies as well as traverse dangerous platforms in order to reach otherwise impassable or secret areas hidden throughout the game.
 It would have been particularly difficult for developers to introduce new ideas into a formula that had arguable been definitively perfected by Nintendo with the advent of Super Mario Bros, but Capcom managed to keep it fresh with their plethora of Mega Man game as well as Duck Tales.